whiveio/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 The Whive protocol contains the following specifications:

 - It is a Bitcoin Fork and Auxiliary Chain, shall utilize the Bitcoin code base to remain compatible with Bitcoin.
-- The protocol shall have its Rewards generated through a hybrid Proof-of-Work and Proof-Of-Stake algorithm.
+- The protocol shall have its Rewards generated through a hybrid Proof-of-Work(current) and Proof-Of-Stake(future) algorithm.
 - The Reward symbol which is also the name of the wallet is WHIVE.
 - The smallest unit of the Reward will be 0.00000001 WHIVE.
 - There shall be a maximum supply of 100,000,000 Rewards over a period of ~20 years(by 2040).
 With ~18,550,000 of the total rewards being claimed by Bitcoiners from a snapshot of Bitcoins UTXO&#39;s.
-- Distribution of the remaining Rewards shall be through a Split Rewards algorithm, where 70% go to CPU mining nodes and another 30% to staking nodes.
+- In the future, distribution of the remaining Rewards shall be through a Split Rewards algorithm, where 70% go to CPU mining nodes and another 30% to staking nodes.
 - The algorithm checks the type of processor and timezone of all nodes attributing a higher weight to nodes with higher daylight threshold and desired CPU optimizations.
-- The algorithm sets aside a 30% percent stake for validators on the network supporting staking nodes.
 - The protocol shall support between 7 - 20 transactions per second on a 1 - 2 MB blocksize or a Segregated Witness (SegWit) enabled block-weight of 4 MB similar to Bitcoin.
 - The protocol shall adopt the latest Bitcoin source code which notably includes Segwit enabled transactions and different wallet schemes.
 - The protocol will support Layer 2 Protocols such as lightning to enable fast and micro-transactions on the Bitcoin network to ensure atomic-swap capabilities.